Jenna Jameson Shows Off 80-Pound Weight Loss In A Skimpy Black Bikini

 Jenna also told fans that she’d been going a little harder when it came to the diet as she prepared to head to Mexico on vacation.

-“I’m also cracking down on my #keto to try to get lean and mean because more than likely I’m going to enjoy a few taco platters while in Mexico!”
-Jameson said, per People.
+“I’m also cracking down on my #keto to try to get lean and mean because more than likely I’m going to enjoy a few taco platters while in Mexico,” Jameson said, per People.